Merlan1/copilot-usage-display/README.md

 # Copilot Usage OLED (ESP32 + SSD1306)

+##Disclaimer

+Slopped together by an AI after a brief discussion about wanting to see Copilot usage on a tiny screen.
+Almost none of this was written by a human.
+It mostly works, which is frankly surprising.

 ## Overview

 - Host runs a Python server that calls `gh api` and exposes `/copilot-usage` JSON.